electricilies/backend/.rules/006-testing.md

 - Call `domain.RegisterAttributeValidators(validate)` for attribute validators
 - Ensure all custom validation tags are registered before use

+## Reporting & Defects

+- For documenting test cases and results, follow the template in ./docs/testing/whitebox-template-guidance.md
+- If any defect is found during testing, record it in ./docs/testing/defect-log.md

 ## Rules

-1. Service/Domain: Table-driven unit tests (Normal, Abnormal, Boundary).
+1. Service/Domain: Table-driven unit tests (Normal, Abnormal, Boundary)
-2. Application: Integration tests with Testcontainers & Testify Suite.
+2. Application: Integration tests with Testcontainers & Testify Suite
-3. Application: Test lifecycles (Create->Get->Update->Delete) and cache side-effects.
+3. Application: Test lifecycles (Create->Get->Update->Delete) and cache side-effects
-4. Repository: Unit test with Mockery.
+4. Repository: Unit test with Mockery
-5. Coverage: > 80%, covering all logical paths.
+5. Coverage: > 80%, covering all logical paths
-6. Use `t.Parallel()` where possible.
+6. Use `t.Parallel()` where possible
-7. Run with `-race`.
+7. Run with `-race`
-8. Register custom validators in `internal/client/validate.go`.
+8. Register custom validators in `internal/client/validate.go`